MAKE YOUR FREE Rent Increase (Section 13) Notice

 Why do I need a Rent Increase Notice?

-Inflation, housing market, and rental market growth are common.
+Inflation, the housing market, and rental market growth are common.
 As such, it’s often appropriate for a residential landlord to increase a tenant’s rent after their tenancy agreement has started.

 -